umich-hist-399/campus-histories/essays/acq-public-schools.md

 Despite renovation efforts in 1957 to update the building, the **Frieze Building** was never a sound reflection of what a University building can be, resigned for years for its decrepit condition (Vosgerchian, 2007).
 Still, the space was used to house academic departments such as Communication Studies and Theater for a time (Vosgerchian, 2007).
 In 2004 however, University President Mary Sue Coleman announced plans to tear down the building and construct **North Quad** (Mason, 205, 19) Many Ann Arborites and City High School alums expressed anger at the news, believing the site should be preserved and renovated due to the **Carnegie Library** and high school’s history (Mason, 2005; Vosgerchian, 2007).
 Eventually, a compromise was reached, which lead to the incorporation of the façade of the **Carnegie Library** and various architectural elements of the original building (Mason, 2005).

-{% include figure.html class="img-left" width="33%" src="/images/planoptionfriezenq.jpg" %}
+{% include figure.html class="img-center" width="33%" src="/images/planoptionfriezenq.jpg" %}

-{% include figure.html class="img-left" width="33%" src="/images/carnegielibraryside.jpg" %}
+{% include figure.html class="img-center" width="33%" src="/images/carnegielibraryside.jpg" %}

 # Sources